Blendify/blender-manual/trunk/blender_docs/manual/render/workbench/display_settings.rst

 Material
 ========

-The viewport display panel in the Material Properties has several settings that are used by the Workbench Engine.
+The Viewport Display panel in the Material Properties has several settings that are used by the Workbench Engine.

 .. admonition:: Reference